 “The market is vastly different than it was even a year ago,” she says.
 “Whether you do your own hiring or use a service, reach out for advice on salary trends, what people are looking for, and to find out what you can do to make your role more attractive.”

-To compete effectively for 2016 graduates, try these tips:
+To compete effectively for recent STEM graduates, try these tips:

 “Include a paragraph on the vision of your organization at the top of the page,” says Sam McIntire, founder of the Deskbright online learning platform.
 “This will orient readers to your management philosophy while emphasizing the fact that you care deeply about the business’ global impact.”

-In the "skills" and "responsibilities" sections, highlight the soft traits your company values in outstanding employees, including a passion for your mission and enthusiasm for making a positive impact in the world, he says.
+In the skills and responsibilities sections, highlight the soft skills your company values in outstanding employees, including a passion for your mission and enthusiasm for making a positive impact in the world, he says.

-Location is an important selling point in the job description, especially for recent grads.
+Location and work-life balance are two important selling points in the job description, especially for recent grads.
 “The temperature here in Colorado is 75 and if I were a recent grad, I’d love to leave the office at 3 and go mountain biking,” Essman says.
 “So, a flexible schedule and a quick exit on Fridays would be fantastic to include in your job posting.”

-To appeal to Millennials, put a mission statement on your website emphasizing why your company is in business rather than what it does, McIntire says.
+Recent grads care about company purpose and opportunities to do actual good.
+To appeal to millennial and Gen Z STEM graduates, put a mission statement on your website emphasizing why your company is in business rather than what it does, McIntire says.

 Focus your employer brand messaging on the core set of values and beliefs that motivate employees to go to work every day, rather than the products and services that your organization offers.

 “Google, for example, is an excellent case study in messaging done right.
-Rather than advertising a search engine that will help you browse the web, explains why search matters: because everyone around the world deserves access to useful information,” McIntire says.
+Rather than advertising a search engine that will help you browse the web, they explain why search matters: because everyone around the world deserves access to useful information,” McIntire says.

-Millennials want great employment experiences, says Judy Fisher, director of career services at Harvey Mudd College, Claremont, California.
-“If you have social groups that get together or identify groups based on gender or activities, that will help them,” she says.
+Younger workers want great employment experiences, says Judy Fisher, director of career services at Harvey Mudd College in Claremont, California.
+“If you have social groups that get together or groups based on gender or activities, that will help them,” she says.